syenpark/syenpark.github.io/_posts/2019-01-10-adult-income-prediction.md

 0: means a person makes no more than 50K a year, i.e. <=50k
 1: means a person makes over 50K a year, i.e. >50K

+# Solution
+This solution is written by myself and in Python 3.
+There could be some mistakes or it would be not the best solution.

+I use Pandas, XGBoost, and Scikit-Learn to solve this problem.

+Import following libraries first.
+{% highlight python %}import xgboost import pandas as pd from sklearn import tree from sklearn.model_selection import train_test_split
+{% endhighlight %}

 Feedback is very welcome.

+TBU...